ssi-dk/ssi_analysis_utility/README.md

 ### 📝 Species-specific results - extending samplesheet

 Depending on the chosen tools used for analysis, individual species require specific information extracted from similar output data files, defined using the species-specific config files.
-This final species-specific output functions extracts from the Output folder structure the necessary information and extends the original [`examples/samplesheet.tsv`](examples/samplesheet.tsv) file with specific information
+This final species-specific output function extracts from the Output folder structure the necessary information and extends the original [`examples/samplesheet.tsv`](examples/samplesheet.tsv) file with specific information

    **Clostridioides difficile specific final output**
    ```bash